my-kind-of/code-of-conduct/README.md

 # Need Help?

-Contact our team at events@mykindof.tech :sparkling-heart:
+Contact our team at events@mykindof.tech :sparkling_heart:

 # The Quick Version